elixir-cloud-aai/proTES/README.md

 ![proTES-overview][image-protes-overview]
-*ProTES Gateway: Enhancing Task Execution Service (TES) with Middleware Logic*
+*proTES Gateway: Enhancing [Task Execution Service (TES)][res-ga4gh-tes] with Middleware Logic*
-* The proTES gateway may serve as a crucial component in federated compute networks based on the GA4GH Cloud ecosystem.
+* The proTES gateway may serve as a crucial component in federated compute networks based on the [GA4GH Cloud] [res-ga4gh-cloud] ecosystem.
-  Its primary purpose is to provide centralized features to a federated network of independently operated  GA4GH TES instances.
+  Its primary purpose is to provide centralized features to a federated network of independently operated  [GA4GH][] TES instances.
 As such, it can serve, for example, as a compatibility layer, a load balancer workload distribution layer, a public entry point to an enclave of independent compute nodes, or a means of collecting telemetry.
 * When TES requests are received, proTES applies a configured middlewares before forwarding the requests to appropriate